spryker/spryker-docs/docs/sdk/dev/extend-the-sdk.md

 ### Implementation via a PHP class

-In case when a task is more than just a call to an existing tool, you can implement the task as a PHP class and register the task using the Symfony service tagging feature.
+If a task is more than just a call to an existing tool, you can implement the task as a PHP class and register it using the Symfony service tagging feature.
 This requires you to make the task a part of the Symfony bundle.
 To achieve this, follow these steps:

 1. Create a Symfony bundle.<br>
-Refer to [official Symfony documentation](https://symfony.com/doc/current/bundles.html) for details on how to do that.
+Refer to the [official Symfony documentation](https://symfony.com/doc/current/bundles.html) for details on how to do that.

 {% info_block infoBox "Info" %}